-- Graduates who spent more than 21 hours per week on responsibilities such as caring for dependents or working a non-law-related job had lower third year (3L) LGPAs and bar passage odds than their peers who spent 0 to 5 hours on these activities (Figure 12). - Graduates who worked in law-related jobs while in law school (Figure 9); graduates who felt that their law school experience contributed "very much" to their skills development (Figure 10); and graduates who regularly participated in class (Figure 11) were modestly more likely to pass the bar exam than other graduates.
+- Positive growth in LGPA between the end of the first semester and graduation is associated with greater odds of passing the bar exam, particularly among graduates who struggled early on.
+Graduates with below average first-semester grades who experienced no LGPA growth had a 43 percent chance of passing the bar exam, compared to 63 and 80 percent among their peers who experienced increases of 0.28 and 0.56 standardized grade units, respectively (Figure 5). - Graduates who spent more than 21 hours per week on responsibilities such as caring for dependents or working a non-law-related job had lower third year (3L) LGPAs and bar passage odds than their peers who spent 0 to 5 hours on these activities (Figure 11). - Graduates who worked in law-related jobs while in law school (Figure 8); graduates who felt that their law school experience contributed "very much" to their skills development (Figure 9); and graduates who regularly participated in class (Figure 10) were modestly more likely to pass the bar exam than other graduates.